eppixdev/QuoteGenerator/README.md

-# Random-Quote-Generator
+# Design Quote Generator
-Made with HTML5, CSS, Javascript
+Made with HTML5, CSS, and Javascript